CARLA'S SONG - LE

 (Ken Loach, 1996)

 Release date: 19 April 2021

 Limited Edition Blu-ray (UK premiere)

 The first collaboration between director Ken Loach and screenwriter Paul Laverty – a relationship which now extends to fifteen feature films and shorts, including My Name Is Joe and I, Daniel Blake – Carla’s Song tells the story of George (Robert Carlyle, Trainspotting), a Glaswegian bus driver, and Carla (Oyanka Cabezas), a Nicaraguan refugee.
 Set in 1987, the film follows the pair as they meet, fall in love, and travel to Nicaragua in search of Carla’s former lover, a possible victim of the civil war.

 INDICATOR LIMITED EDITION BLU-RAY SPECIAL FEATURES

-- Tuning in to Nicaragua (2021): new interview with composer George Fenton details his approach to scoring the film
+- Tuning in to Nicaragua (2021, 10 mins): composer George Fenton details his approach to scoring the film

-Background to the Art (2021): new interview with art director Fergus Clegg on recreating the late-eighties setting of Carla’s Song
+Background to the Art (2021, 14 mins): art director Fergus Clegg on recreating the late-eighties setting of Carla’s Song

-- Limited edition exclusive booklet with a new essay by Michael Pattison, an extract from Paul Laverty’s introduction to his screenplay, Ken Loach on recutting the film, an extract from a report on the Nicaraguan premiere, an overview of contemporary critical responses, and film credits
+- Limited edition exclusive 36-page booklet with a new essay by Michael Pattison, Paul Laverty on Carla’s Song, an account of screening the film in Nicaragua, Ken Loach on recutting the film, an overview of contemporary critical responses, and film credits

 - Limited edition of 3,000 copies